 We sold our first gamma camera in March 2000, and we established DIS in September 2000.
-We had consolidated revenues and net losses of \$41.5 million and \$12.8 million, respectively, in fiscal 2002, \$56.2 million and \$1.7 million, respectively, in fiscal 2003 and \$15.9 million and \$266,000, respectively, for the three months ended March 31, 2004.
-Revenues from DIS and from our camera sales constituted 62% and 38%, respectively, of our 2003 consolidated revenues and 66% and 34%, respectively, of our consolidated revenues for the three months ended March 31, 2004.
+We had consolidated revenues and net losses of \$41.5 million and \$12.8 million, respectively, in fiscal 2002 and \$56.2 million and \$1.7 million, respectively, in fiscal 2003.
+Revenues from DIS and from our camera sales constituted 62% and 38%, respectively, of our 2003 consolidated revenues.
 We believe DIS will continue to provide us with recurring annual contractual revenue and comprise the largest component of our consolidated revenues.